playtron-os/playtron-os/README.md

         - For the best results, we recommend using an AMD GPU.
     - Intel Xe
     - NVIDIA Turing

+## Game Compatibility

+Most games are expected to work.
+For problematic games, you can help our community by using [GameLAB](https://github.com/playtron-os/gamelab) to create custom launch configurations and/or controller configurations.
+Our team will work to get these fixes upstream into [umu-protonfixes](https://github.com/Open-Wine-Components/umu-protonfixes) for everyone to benefit.
+Full guides on how to use GameLAB can be found [here](https://www.playtron.one/contribute).

 ## Sideloading Games